 There is a difference between doing something for fun and doing something for a business.

-We may read all the time it’s not about the money, but I disagree when it comes to business.
+We may read all the time.
+It’s not about the money, but I disagree when it comes to business.
 If you want to be converting your hobby and passion into a business, the success of your business is determined by the cash it can generate.

 You have to find a business around your passion that can help you make money.

-As a freelancer I mainly worked in vBulletin and PHP and I did write about them.
-Moved to Xenforo and doing the same till date.
+As a freelancer, I mainly worked in vBulletin and PHP, and I did write about them.
+I moved to Xenforo and doing the same to date.

-Moving away from programming I have developed a keen interest in investments and so I write about them on my Investment Analysis blog.
+Moving away from programming, I have developed a keen interest in investments, and so I write about them on my Investment Analysis blog.

-Writing is one of the most effective ways of converting your non-IT passions into a business but if you have a passion for IT Skills, you can be a freelance service provider in sites like Upwork.
+Writing is one of the most effective ways of converting your non-IT passions into a business, but if you have a passion for IT Skills, you can be a freelance service provider in sites like Upwork.